dappre/qiy-node/qs-user-node.md

 ## 2.6 Registration of Data Providers and/or Relying Parties

-Please contact the [Service Desk](#service-desk) to register as a Data Provider and/or a Relying Party and obtain the credentials to access to Qiy.
+Please contact the [Service Desk](#service-desk) to register as a Data Provider and/or a Relying Party and obtain the credentials to access Qiy.

 # 3 Lifecycle